 Low blood pressure, also referred to as hypotension, is blood pressure that is so low that it causes symptoms or signs due to the low flow of blood through the arteries and veins.
-Some of the symptoms of low blood pressure include:low blood pressure.
+Some of the symptoms of low blood pressure include light-headedness, dizziness, and fainting if not enough blood is getting to the brain.
+Diseases and medications can also cause low blood pressure.
 When the flow of blood is too low to deliver enough oxygen and nutrients to vital organs such as the brain, heart, and kidneys; the organs do not function normally and may be permanently damaged.
-Read more: Low Blood Pressure (Hypotension) Symptoms and Treatments Article
+Read more: Low Blood Pressure (Hypotension) Article

 Multimedia: Slideshows, Images & Quizzes